oralc/ATmega328P_Embedded/ANSI_C/README.md

 >> **Scope** : There 2 types of scope
 -*** Local Scope***: can be manipualted only within the block it was declerad
 - **Glocal Scope:** can be manipulated from anywhere in the program.
+- Global variables are not considered good programming practice, and should be avoided whenever possible.
+They inhibit code readability, create naming conflicts, waste memory,   and can create difficult-to-trace bugs

 >> **Functions** : special block that performs a well-defined task.
 It usually returns a value to the caller.